johnofleek/Octave/edgeDebug/README.md

 ## Why use this?
-It aids debugging Octave edge actions
+It aids developing and debugging Octave Edge Actions

-Direct live view of Octave Edge action JavaScript console.log messages It works without developer mode being enabled
+* Direct live view of Octave Edge action JavaScript console.log messages
+* It works without developer mode being enabled
-It is running directly on the Edge Device - OTA data transmission and delay issues are avoided The debug is captured in timestamped sequence even between different Edge Actions
+* It is running directly on the Edge Device - OTA data transmission and delay issues are avoided
+* The debug is captured in timestamped sequence even between different Edge Actions

 ## What is this?
-A filter application written in Python
+A filter application written in Python that runs on the Octave Edge device command line.

 ## What does it do?
 It takes the standard WP 7xxx Legato output and filters for just Octave Javascript debug